 Carreer outlooks for biostatisticians are generally excellent, as for statisticians and professionals with quantitative skills in general.
 Graduates of the program will be highly qualified for an occupation at universities or research institutes and in the pharmaceutical industry.
 See Links for job offers.

-Interested students enrolled at UZH please contact the coordinator
+Interested students enrolled at UZH please contact the coordinator regardless of deadlines.

 Results of November 2016 student opinion survey